-We continue to see pressure arise around material availability (which is having upward pressure on price), delivery timeframes, as well as trade availability.
-Material availability and timeframes are being driven by the ongoing difficulties with supply, particularly (although not limited to) imports and we expect that material availability to be one of the biggest challenges affecting the timely rollout of construction projects in the short term.
+We continue to see pressure arise around material availability, delivery timeframes, as well as trade availability and pricing.
+Material availability and timeframes are being driven by the ongoing difficulties with supply, particularly (although not limited to) imports and material availability to be one of the biggest challenges affecting the timely rollout of construction projects in the short term.
 Contractor availability is growing increasingly constrained, however is being driven by the high demand for new construction and a shortage of skilled labour.
 We are seeing an increased effect to the timing and deliverability of the construction component on our projects.